 The AAP’s activities and programs are funded through a wide variety of sources including membership dues, revenues from continuing medical education activities and publications, and unrestricted support from individuals, foundations, corporations, and government agencies.
 Grants and contributions support more than 200 programs each year.
 Individuals and organizations may donate to the Friends of Children Fund annual campaign or through major or planned gifts to the Tomorrow's Children Endowment.

-For more information on the American Academy of Pediatrics, please visit www.aap.org.
+For more information on the AAP, please visit www.aap.org.